Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 That’s why every successful wine cellar starts with careful cooling planning and an understanding of what to avoid when building a wine cellar.

-The Most Common Wine Cellar Cooling Mistakes (and How to Avoid Them)
+The Most Common Wine Cellar Cooling Mistakes (and How to Avoid Each One)

 1. Cooling Unit Sizing Errors and Thermal Load Miscalculations